 Environmental

 Although environmental issues were not regarded as significant factors for responsibility and sustainability of a movement, there were some indicators that could explain why.
-Environmental issues were considered as either environmental care for the earth or in location and structure of the church.
-The only teachings of caring for the earth was clarified as not related to the sustainability or teaching of the movement.
+Environmental issues were considered as either environmental care for the earth or related to location and structure of the church.
+The only teachings of caring for the earth mentioned was clarified as not related to the sustainability or teaching of the movement.
+This does not indicate that stewardship of the earth is not part of the theology taught within the discipleship of these churches, but it is not central to the teachings of movements itself.

 There was never any significance of church location or structure in relation to the movement of church planting.
 Thomas gives insight to why this was not included: